41ison/FWER/README.md

   )
 ```

 Plotting the Bonferroni correction using the formula `𝛼 = 𝛼 / k`.
+The Bonferroni correction is the simplest method to correct for multiple comparisons.
+It works well when the tests are independent few in number.
+However, it is conservative when the tests are correlated or when the number of tests is large.

 ```r
 Bonferroni_correction <- expand.grid(number_of_comparison, alpha_levels) %>%